dbmi-pitt/path-redcap-to-cdm/README.md

 # Code Overview
 ---
-The REDCap python code for the PaTH project extracts patient responses stored in REDCap and loads them into PCORI CDM 4.0.
+The REDCap python code for the PaTH project extracts patient responses stored in REDCap and loads them into PCORI CDM 4.1.
 It performs three overall tasks:

 1. Maps REDCap patient identifiers to their CDM PATID using a pre-existing patient mapping table
 2. Connects to REDCap server (using configuration data from config.ini) and extracts the survey data
-3. Writes the survey data into the PRO_CM CDM 4.0 table
+3. Writes the survey data into the PRO_CM CDM 4.1 table **NOTE: The PaTH project adds three columns to the CDM 4.1 PRO_CM table:**
+- EVENT_CODE VARCHAR2(50) this column contains the event_name data extracted from REDCap.
+The data in this column will be extracted from the event_mapping_table (see below).
+- PATH_CODE VARCHAR2(100) this column contains customized codes that the PaTH Network uses to maintain a crosswalk across survey elements throughout the PaTH Network.
+These codes include survey elements not explicitly collected by the PCORI CDM.
+The data in this column will be extracted from the answer_mapping_table (see below).
+- PRO_RESPONSE_DATE TIMESTAMP(0) this column records survey questions which collect date responses (as opposed to text or numeric fields).
+You can designate certain fields as containing dates in the answer_mapping_table.

 # Installation Steps
 ---